 You MUST UPLOAD all supplemental materials to the online application.
 DO NOT MAIL your personal statement, college transcript(s), or letters of recommendation to the department or to the Graduate School.
 If you are accepted and intend to matriculate, you will be required to provide an original, official transcript of your completed degree, and if appropriate, a Certificate of Residency.

 Special note: Once you indicate on your application the individuals who are writing reference letters for you and submit this information, they will receive instructions for uploading their reference letters directly.

 The Department of Communicative Disorders' M.S. in Speech Pathology program is highly competitive, meaning that we have many more applications each year than we have available slots for graduate students wishing to complete our program.
 Historically, we have had approximately five openings for spring admission and between 15-20 openings for fall admission each year.
 These numbers will fluctuate depending on the number of graduates we have had the previous semester.

-We are looking for students with excellent academic records who write well and who can think analytically.
+**We are often asked what are we looking for in graduate student applicants.
+That can be best summed up by saying: We are looking for students with excellent academic records who write well and who can think analytically.
 Evidence of strong interpersonal skills is also necessary.**

 Admission is determined by committee, with each committee person reviewing each student's qualifications carefully reviewing the applicant's GPA, reference letters, personal statement and GRE scores.
 The committee person's role is to determine which applicants are most likely able to successfully complete the academic and clinical rigors of a graduate program in speech-language pathology based on the materials submitted.